bergesinstitute/graf-method/book-2-unit-3.md

 10. Mary had an argument with Pete.
 (Use discutir)
 11. They opened a restaurant.
 12. I ate pizza.
-13. She didn’t understand the situation (la situación).
+13. She didn't understand the situation (la situación).
 14. I studied Spanish a little.
 15. We cleaned our apartment.
 16. You (form, pl) called Sara.